top of page

 • Blacks in US Cities [Africana/History/Urban Studies/History]

-• Researching and Writing Civil Rights and Black Power Movement History [Africana/History]
+• Researching and Writing Civil Rights and Black Power Movement History [Africana Studies/History]

 • Race, Crime, and the Law [Africana Studies]